guilherme-de-marchi/ai-hub/README.md

 This service will receive requests from the API server regarding to authentication and permissions of users, and communicate with the 'Database' service.

-### Session service description

-This service will provide a series of functions for other services to interact with the Redis server.

-### Database service description
+### Storage service description

-This service will provide a series of functions for other services to interact with the PostgreSQL server.
+This service will provide a series of functions for other services to interact with storage servers (mongoDB, redis, ...).

 ### AI Model A service description